&noscript=1"/>

 Cool beginnings

-Claudio Alcorso famously planted vines on Frying Pan Island in 1958, with 90 riesling vines the first committed to the soil.
+Claudio Alcorso famously planted vines on Frying Pan Island (essentially a promontory in the Derwent River in the Hobart suburb of Berriedale) in 1958, with ninety riesling vines the first committed to the soil.
 The material came from Alcorso’s friend David Wynn, who had encouraged him to plant in the cool climate.
 That advice was at odds with most thinking at the time, with Tasmania largely seen as unsuitable for viticulture.
 It’s worth remembering that cool climate zones were generally in their infancy, with places like the Barossa, Hunter Valley and Rutherglen seen as benchmarks.

 Alcorso was a well-educated textile merchant, with his interests deeply immersed in visual art, music and the performing arts.
 He was also an Italian transplant, hailing from Rome, and food and wine culture was a deep part of his soul.
 The first vintage made from those riesling grapes came in 1962, and it was fashioned in the most rudimentary of ways, with a grand production of six cases.
 But the results were promising to Wynn, who sent more cuttings, though of cabernet this time.